EcoExtreML/STEMMUS_SCOPE/README.md

       half-hour time step i.e. `365*24*2=17520`.

     To edit the config file, open the file with a text editor and change the paths.
-The variable name e.g. `SoilPropertyPath` should not be changed.
+The `InputPath` and `OutputPath` are user-defined directories, make sure they exist and you have right permissions.
+The variable name e.g.
+    `SoilPropertyPath` should not be changed.
 Also, note a `/` is required at the end of each line.

 As explained above, the "InputPath" directory of the model is considered as the working/running directory and should include some data required by the